 Creating Lush’s Afro hair care range

-Introducing Lush’s new Afro hair products: a range created by Lush Afro hair consultant Sarah Sango and catering to everything from defining your coils, to servicing your scalp.
-Leading up to the release, writer Milla Alexander chatted with Sarah about the range, her journey to the Hair Lab, and how society views Black hair.
+Introducing Lush’s Afro hair products, created by Lush Afro hair consultant Sarah Sango and catering to everything from defining your coils, to servicing your scalp.
+Writer Milla Alexander chatted with Sarah about the range, her journey to the Hair Lab, and how society views Black hair.

 Enter Sarah Sango.
 She has 19 years’ experience but came from modest beginnings.
 After starting out making teas and coffees at her first salon in Brixton, Sarah went on to train as a hairdresser and gained NVQ qualifications in Afro hair amid becoming a mother.
 Alongside her growing family, she built up a client base and grew her own brand.
 Before she knew it, she was travelling to Fashion Weeks and taking the lead on Afro hairstyling.

 “So many of the Black models were shocked that someone was there to do something with their hair.
 They’re used to being told to fix it themselves or having somebody just spray it with a bit of Oil Sheen.
 Being there was fulfilling but it was also quite upsetting knowing that they weren’t given the same time as white models.”

 Sarah is also my cousin.
 I remember growing up and me, her and her sister Renée (another cousin), getting our hair done in single braids on a Sunday, ready for the school week.
 These hairstyles took the entire day and Sarah would cry and battle her mum throughout the whole process.
 Yet she would be the one that would come home on Monday afternoon having taken them all out: “I used to see the white girls running around the playground with their hair blowing in the wind and I wanted mine to do that too,” she says.
 It’s safe to say that she’d be in big trouble and have to go to bed early that evening.